aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/media-multicast.rst

 5. Enable OSPF & verify connectivity
-    1. On **Leaf 4**, create a loopback interface & assign an IP to be used as the Router-ID.
-On **Leaf 4**, enable the OSPF routing process and assign the networks to be advertised
+    1. On **s1-Leaf 4**, create a loopback interface & assign an IP to be used as the Router-ID.
+On **s1-Leaf 4**, enable the OSPF routing process and assign the networks to be advertised

     .. code-block:: text